Von-Seth/Von-Seth.github.io/README.md

 ## 5. Test Site
 <sup>*Note:* Setting up a Static Site Generator (What we completed in the prior step) is one of the best things you can do to save time for future you!
 With a properly configured Static Site Generator you'll be able to pass it brand new Markdown files and have it automatically generate a delightful site.
-If your intrested in knowing more I reccomend reading pages 31 to 33 of [Modern Technical Writing, *By Andrew Etter*](https://www.amazon.ca/gp/product/B01A2QL9SS/ref=kinw_myk_ro_title).
+If you're interested in knowing more I recommend reading pages 31 to 33 of [Modern Technical Writing, *By Andrew Etter*](https://www.amazon.ca/gp/product/B01A2QL9SS/ref=kinw_myk_ro_title).

   1. Open the *Git Bash* terminal.
   2. Navigate to the *Local path* where your repository was cloned.
 This is an example of how to navigate files in a terminal with the cd command, ```cd 'C:\Users\yourAccount\Documents\GitHub\yourUsername.github.io'```.